Location is where I am/where I'm going next [not where I live].

 tumblr: Painted Lips, Dirty Knees

-A message that only says "hi u look great lets shoot let me know" may come from a place of genuine interest...but it sounds like spam.
+A message that only says "hi u look great lets shoot let me know" may come from a place of genuine interest...but it sounds like spam, and doesn't infer that you're serious about hiring me.

 Want me to respond to your inquiry?
 Please do the following: